asief-iqbal/EEG-Schizophrenia-Classification/README.md

 ## 📜 Abstract

-[cite_start]Psychiatric disorders demand enhanced diagnostics[cite: 8]. [cite_start]This research conducts a comparative analysis of machine learning and deep learning models for the detection of a specific mental disorder through EEG analysis[cite: 8]. [cite_start]Leveraging a dataset of EEG signals from schizophrenic patients, we employ eight distinct models, including Random Forest, K-Nearest Neighbors (KNN), XGBoost, Logistic Regression, Support Vector Machine (SVM), Decision Tree, and a Convolutional Neural Network (CNN)[cite: 9]. [cite_start]Our feature extraction process involves signal processing techniques, and the models are rigorously evaluated on their accuracy, precision, and recall[cite: 10]. [cite_start]The study aims to provide comparative insights into the efficiency of different modeling approaches in the challenging task of mental disorder detection using EEG data[cite: 11].
+Psychiatric disorders demand enhanced diagnostics.
+This research conducts a comparative analysis of machine learning and deep learning models for the detection of a specific mental disorder through EEG analysis.
+Leveraging a dataset of EEG signals from schizophrenic patients, we employ eight distinct models, including Random Forest, K-Nearest Neighbors (KNN), XGBoost, Logistic Regression, Support Vector Machine (SVM), Decision Tree, and a Convolutional Neural Network (CNN).
+Our feature extraction process involves signal processing techniques, and the models are rigorously evaluated on their accuracy, precision, and recall.
+The study aims to provide comparative insights into the efficiency of different modeling approaches in the challenging task of mental disorder detection using EEG data.

 ---

 ## 🛠️ Methodology

-[cite_start]The methodology for this project involves a comprehensive analysis of Electroencephalogram (EEG) data to distinguish between healthy individuals and those diagnosed with schizophrenia[cite: 70].
+The methodology for this project involves a comprehensive analysis of Electroencephalogram (EEG) data to distinguish between healthy individuals and those diagnosed with schizophrenia.
 The key steps are outlined below and visualized in the following flowchart:

 ![Methodology Flowchart](Methodology.jpg)

 ### Data Preprocessing
-* [cite_start]**Data Collection**: The dataset was compiled from a peer-reviewed journal, incorporating a patient group of 14 individuals with paranoid schizophrenia and a control group of 14 healthy individuals[cite: 63].
+* **Data Collection**: The dataset was compiled from a peer-reviewed journal, incorporating a patient group of 14 individuals with paranoid schizophrenia and a control group of 14 healthy individuals.
-* [cite_start]**Data Filtering**: EEG data was filtered to isolate five distinct frequency bands using a second-order Butterworth filter[cite: 67].
+* **Data Filtering**: EEG data was filtered to isolate five distinct frequency bands using a second-order Butterworth filter.
-* [cite_start]**Epoching**: EEG signals were segmented into fixed-length epochs of 5 seconds with a 1-second overlap[cite: 72].
+* **Epoching**: EEG signals were segmented into fixed-length epochs of 5 seconds with a 1-second overlap.
-* [cite_start]**Labeling**: The dataset was categorized into healthy and patient groups for supervised learning[cite: 73].
+* **Labeling**: The dataset was categorized into healthy and patient groups for supervised learning.

 ### Feature Extraction
-[cite_start]A set of 7201 features was derived from various mathematical functions applied to the EEG epochs[cite: 74].
+A set of 7201 features was derived from various mathematical functions applied to the EEG epochs.
 These features include:
 * Mean
 * Standard Deviation
 * Peak-to-Peak